Strategic Direction for Innovation in Intimate Grooming

 Minimizing steps in a routine isn’t just about efficiency– it directly impacts perceived effort and emotional readiness to adopt something new

-Our final direction will position safety, confidence, and ease as the core differentiators within a saturated category dominated by functional sameness.
+Our final direction positions safety, confidence, and ease as the core differentiators within a saturated category dominated by functional sameness.